-In many states, a victim who was injured in an accident caused by another person’s negligence would file a claim with the insurance company of the responsible party.
+In many states, a victim injured in an accident caused by another person’s negligence would file a claim with the insurance company of the responsible party.
 However, no-fault laws require that you instead seek recovery from your own insurance company for your medical bills and other losses arising from your injuries.
-You must do so by filing a Personal Injury Protection (PIP) claim with your insurer.
+You must do so by filing a PIP claim with your insurer.
 This process is quite different than that in other fault-based states.

 - Physical pain and suffering

 - Emotional distress and mental trauma

 In cases involving relatively minor injuries, the non-availability of non-economic damages may not be an issue.
 However, if your injuries are serious or even catastrophic, you deserve to recover for more than just your financial losses.

 In addition, if you selected a limited coverage policy after July 2, 2020, and you suffer catastrophic injuries, your medical bills and other losses might exceed your $250,000 or $500,000 limit.
 In this situation, it is critical to have an attorney evaluate your options to recover for your remaining losses.